The Yummy Life

 This isn't a problem with tea that is brewed with boiling water, because that water is hot enough to kill the bacteria.
 Water needs to be heated above 195 degrees for 3 to 5 minutes to kill the bacteria.
 Sun tea doesn't get hotter than 130 degrees--just hot enough to give the bacteria a growth boost, but not hot enough to kill it.
 Snopes.com is a reliable source for verifying or dispelling rumors and urban legends, and supports the view that sun tea is unsafe.

 So, there are 2 safe ways to brew tea: the boiling water method and refrigerator tea.
 I had never heard of refrigerator tea until a few years ago, and I have been making it ever since.
-I drink it year round, because it's easy and good for me.
+There's always a jar or two of this tea in my fridge.

 Why I like refrigerator tea: